 Our policy priorities in Africa

-As a business we have responded to this crisis to keep citizens and businesses connected - but nearly a billion people in Africa are still being left behind.
-Remedying this, is the seminal challenge of our time.
+Following the impact of the Covid-19 pandemic in Africa, we have been working hard to keep citizens and businesses connected.
+But nearly a billion people in Africa are still being left behind.
+Remedying this situation is a seminal challenge of our time.

 Africa’s Leading Technology Provider

-And we are increasing access to financial services through mobile handsets, including M-Pesa, Africa’s most popular payments platform.
+And we are increasing access to financial services through mobile handsets, including M-Pesa, Africa’s most popular payment platform.